-The Blowholes to Cape Bridgewater Seal Colony hike is an 11km, grade 3 hike located in the Discovery Bay Coastal Park, Victoria.
-The hike should take around 3 hrs to complete.
+The Blowholes to Cape Bridgewater Seal Colony hike is an 11km, grade 3 hike in Discovery Bay Coastal Park, Victoria.
+This hike typically takes 3 hours to complete.

 The Blowholes to Cape Bridgewater Seal Colony hike is a scenic walk that follows a short section of the Great South West Walk from the Blowholes carpark to the Seal Colony Viewing Platform.
 It is a moderate hike passes the Blowholes Lookout and limestone Petrified Forest before that following stunning sections of Victoria’s highest coastal cliffs to the Cape Bridgewater Seal Colony.